dhwanish-3/pretty-nodejs-reactjs-chat-app/README.md

 This allows you to connect to different chat servers in local vs. staging vs. production.

 Replace the UUID below with your own.
-In `.env` write:
+In `.env.local` write:

 ```
 REACT_APP_CHAT_ENGINE_PROJECT_ID=`Project ID`